-Shia Muslim youth of Thailand give away 3000 bottles of water to the people of Bangkok along with the leaflets narrate the Islamic historical story of the Karbala event.
-An activity is being part of “WHY LOVE HUSEIN” campaign, intended to deliver the message of Imam Al-Husein to the public.
+Shia Muslim youths of Thailand distributed 3000 bottles of water to the people of Bangkok along with leaflets narrating the Islamic historical story of the Karbala event.

 The roads are known to be the two original communities of the earliest Shia Muslim inhabitants in Bangkok.